nickpatsiopoulos/MMessages/README.md

 Rather than store the songs in the javascript file itself, I decided to add them to a separate yaml file from which the javascript file reads.
 This serves to separate the content layer from the code.

+I make no apologies for my taste in music.

 ## Technologies
 * Node v14.16.1
 * Node.js File System Module